shunlog/OOP_lab_5/README.md

   there are more customers during lunch hours, and much less during opening and closing.
   However, it's much simpler to use than trying to model a beta distribution with 3 spikes.

+- The model assumes that the workers never take breaks and work full-time.

+- Tables are really chairs in this case, now that I think of it.
+In this model, people come alone and sit at their own table, alone.

 ## Classes
 A picture is worth a thousand words, so here is the class diagram of the restaurant model: